FSkat/Flag/README.md

 # Flag
 It's about BD flag represent.
-This is oo System Using JAVA+class & Object.
+This is OO System Using JAVA+class & Object.